Un1xG0d/OpenTreat-legacy/README.md

 ```
 bash populate_templates.sh
 ```

-OpenTreat utilizes [ngrok](https://ngrok.com/docs) to securely expose the PHP pages to the internet.
-An annual Basic plan subscription allows you to create stable, custom subdomains for your dispensers.
-This is needed before running the script to populate the templates.

 ### Test the servo script on your Raspberry Pi
 A Python3 script takes advantage of the Raspberry Pi’s GPIO pins to send a signal to the servo motor when a user presses the treat button on the webapp.
 The script turns the servo for a set number of seconds to push the treat through the tube and drop it down at the end.